BigPawTate/tipcw/README.md

 # ipcalculator
-HTML interface IP subnet calculator
+HTML interface IP subnet calculator.

 ## Usage
 Download the **ipcalculator.html** file in your computer.